VnUgE/VNLib.Core/README.md

 [Builds for VNLib.Core](https://www.vaughnnugent.com/resources/software/modules/VNLib.Core) - Per-project build artifacts
 [Links for Nuget Feeds](https://www.vaughnnugent.com/resources/software/modules) - Get my NuGet feed links

+### .NET Version Notice
+I prefer sticking with lts .NET versions and 8 just released, so I will likely be upgrading once its "stable" and I have the time to port and test everything.
+Core libraries will be first then downstream packages.

 ## Index/NameSpaces
 **VNLib.**
 - [Utils](lib/Utils/#) - A mutli-use library focused on reducing complexity for working with native resources, memory, asynchronous patterns and data-structures, object/resource pooling, critical resource handling, and common logging abstractions.